-No break (e.g., step) in a deck, nor any opening in the vessel's hull, in a deck or in a covering of a space, or in the partitions or bulkheads of a space, nor the absence of a partition or bulkhead precludes the space from being included in the total volume of all enclosed spaces (V).
-Portable enclosed spaces (e.g., processing tanks, seismic trailers, housed portable machinery, etc.), regardless of method of attachment to the vessel, are treated as enclosed spaces as defined in this paragraph.
-The following miscellaneous spaces are considered enclosed spaces:
+Enclosed space means a space which is bounded by the vessel's hull, by fixed or portable partitions or bulkheads, or by decks or coverings other than permanent or movable awnings.
+No break in a deck, nor any opening in the vessel's hull, in a deck or in a covering of a space, or in the partitions or bulkheads of a space, nor the absence of a partition or bulkhead precludes the space from being included in the total volume of all enclosed spaces (V).
+Portable enclosed spaces, regardless of method of attachment to the vessel, are treated as enclosed spaces as defined in this paragraph.